-Q. I’ve just turned 50 and was told to come off the pill I’ve been on since I was 17.
+I’ve just turned 50 and was told to come off the pill I’ve been on since I was 17.
 I had dreadful night sweats, hot flushes, mood swings and tight stiff hands.
 Also no sleep for 4 months!
 I tried all the natural remedies - herbs, acupuncture, homeopathy - nothing worked.
-I’m now back on the pill (Microgynon) for 3 months so I can go on holiday to Japan, but about what will happen when I get back.
+I’m now back on the pill (Microgynon) for 3 months so I can enjoy a much anticipated holiday, but about what will happen when I get back.
 Any help in getting through this would be appreciated.

 The pill isn’t a conventional treatment for menopausal symptoms, which you do seem to be experiencing quite badly.
 Given your age you could be eligible for HRT and I suggest speaking to your doctor about this treatment for your symptoms.